voxable-labs/ruby-style-guide/README.md

 * <a name="single-line-blocks"></a>
   Prefer `{...}` over `do...end` for single-line blocks.
-Avoid using `{...}` for multi-line blocks (multi-line chaining is always ugly).
-Always use `do...end` for "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs).
+Avoid using `{...}` for multi-line blocks (multi-line chaining is always ugly), except in RSpec source files, e.g., when using `before`, `let`, `subject`, etc. Always use `do...end` for "control flow" and "method definitions" (e.g. in Rakefiles and certain DSLs).
 Avoid `do...end` when chaining.
 <sup>[[link](#single-line-blocks)]</sup>